adamearle/Back-To-Animation/README.md

 # Back-To-Animation
-Rethinking Animation for the future
+Rethinking animation for the future